Writing Beginnings: the first chapter of your novel

 When a Prologue Works

-For instance, in the first chapter of my upcoming novel, the heroine gets involved with Yuri, a smooth charmer who's really a Russian mafioso.
+An example of how prologues should work is my upcoming novel.
+In the first chapter, the heroine gets involved with Yuri, a smooth charmer who's really a Russian mafioso.
 The chapter is written from the heroine's point of view.
-As you'll know if you've read my Hub on Point of View, that means I can't reveal anything she doesn't know herself - so I have no way to let the reader know the man's true nature.
-So the chapter reads like a romantic encounter - nothing there to pique the reader's interest.
+As you'll know if you've read my article on Point of View, that means I can't reveal anything she doesn't know herself - so I have no way to let the reader know the man's true nature.
+The chapter reads like a romantic encounter - nothing there to pique the reader's interest.

 The main thing to remember is that your opening lines can make or break your novel, so it's worth investing the time to make them the best they can be!